 license is not qualified to, and shall not provide supervision for

-a person seeking to fulfill internship or practicum requirements,
+a person seeking to fulfill internship or practicum requirements or

 regardless of the setting in which the supervision takes place, unless

-authorized to do so by the Board.
+authorized to do so by the Council.
 A licensee shall inform all supervisees

-of any Board order restricting their license and assist the supervisees
+of any disciplinary order restricting the licensee's license and assist

 performance during a practicum, internship, or period of supervised